cloudfoundry/blackbox/README.md

 If `log_filename` is set to `true` then the filename is included in the tag.
 For example, new lines written to `app1/stdout.log` get sent to syslog tagged as `app1/stdout.log`.

-Currently the priority and facility are hardcoded to `INFO` and `user`.
+Currently, the priority and facility are hardcoded to `INFO` and `user`.

 ## Installation